 New Media

 What does it mean to desire to capture an experience?
-As my practice develops out of a foundation of visual and extended sensory observation, and I introduce a more critical angle to my conceptual foundation, I wonder how my use of the medium of drawing and painting can accommodate the ubiquity of photographic and lens-based technologies.
+As my practice develops out of a foundation of visual and extended sensory observation, and I introduce a more critical angle to my conceptual foundation, I wonder how my use of the medium of drawing and painting can accommodate the ubiquity of photographic and lens-based technologies and representations.
 If I desire to capture an experience, why not make a photograph?
 For me, I built my artistic practice on a foundation of observational drawing, to which photography was always supplemental.
 I did not think about the ways the photographic had already leaked into my conception of drawing until later.
-I am still attempting to reconcile my dynamic perceptual experience with the static image representation, and with the image-as-sign translation in the mind of the observer.
+I am still reconciling my dynamic perceptual experience with the static image representation, and with the image-as-sign translation in the mind of the observer.
 What my exploration has led to are theories of modern oculo-centric visuality that reach their zenith with mid-20th century art in America, fringe theories in postmodernist consciousness studies, and contemporary theories of the “post-medium condition”.